 My client Morgan called me recently with an important question about her career planning.
 After two years in her job as a project coordinator, she saw the majority of her colleagues stay at the same level of the organization—only a small portion of them were being promoted to the next level.

-It wasn’t clear how she could become one of the few selected to move to the next rung on the ladder.
-How, exactly, could she position herself for more money, a better title, and more responsibility?
+It wasn’t clear how she could become ne of the few selected to move to the next rung on the ladder and more responsibility?

 If you’re looking for a path to promotion or a raise, here is the four-step plan I suggested to Morgan.
 If you take these steps now, you’ll position yourself for more by the end of this year.

 Step #1: Get Clear on Your Value Proposition, Inside and Out

 One of the biggest mistakes I see people make is assuming that their manager knows everything they do and the impact they have on the organization.
 But in reality, no manager could possibly know that!

 To position yourself for more, you have to understand and clearly communicate what you’ve accomplished, the results you’ve delivered, the superior qualities you bring to your work, and your ability to work effectively with others.

 In short, you need to figure out how you make your manager look like a rock star for hiring you.
 And then you need to remind him or her of it.